learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 ## Pandas Data Types vs. Native Python Data Types

 As we'll see as we talk more about Object-Oriented Programming (OOP), using Pandas Series and DataFrames instead of built in Python datatypes can have a range of benefits.
 Most importantly is that Series and DataFrames have a range of built in methods which make standard practices and procedures streamlined.
-This includes many of the methods we have investigated such as groupby, columns and value_counts.
+Some of these methods can result in dramatic performance gains.
+To read more about these methods, make sure to continuously reference the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/).
+It is impossible to know every method of pandas at any given time, nor should you devote much time to memorization.
+We will not deeply explain every pandas method in these upcoming lessons and labs, but a critical part of every data scientist's job is to investigate documentation to learn about components of these tools on your own.

 ## Setup